How Female Scammers Became Accidental Girlboss Icons

 Advertisement

 Never has the death of the girlboss been more apparent than in 2022 when Molly-Mae Hague went viral for saying that we all have the same 24 hours in a day and that with hard work, people can achieve whatever they want.
-The influencer was criticised for not taking into consideration the disadvantages faced by people from different socioeconomic, racial and cultural backgrounds.
-Essentially, Hague’s statement encapsulates everything that is wrong with problematic girlboss culture in its attempts to ignore the extreme privileges that come with being a middle class, white woman.
+The influencer was criticized for not taking into consideration the disadvantages faced by people from different socioeconomic, racial, and cultural backgrounds.
+Essentially, Hague’s statement encapsulates everything that is wrong with problematic girlboss culture in its attempts to ignore the extreme privileges that come with being a middle-class, white woman.

 Holmes and Delvey were girlbosses of sorts.
 Holmes’ infamous morning routine is straight out of the Molly-Mae-inspired, aspirational content seen on #ThatGirl TikTok.
-But their extremely public trials and undoing proved what most people were beginning to realise: being a girlboss is a scam.
-Girlboss culture is deception under the guise of feminism, whether it’s presenting yourself as 'having it all', acting as though your success doesn’t rely on the exploitation of vulnerable people or suggesting that anything is possible for women who work hard enough.
+But their extremely public trials and undoing proved what most people were beginning to realize: being a girlboss is a scam.
+Girlboss culture is deception under the guise of feminism, whether it’s presenting yourself as "having it all," acting as though your success doesn’t rely on the exploitation of vulnerable people, or suggesting that anything is possible for women who work hard enough.
 These are the lies that the girlboss must tell herself and the world in order to succeed.

 The scammers proved the inadequacy of girlbossing by being so completely open in their immorality, accepting that they behaved badly in order to benefit themselves.
 "I did what I did," Delvey told Insider in her first interview out of prison.
 Hague and Amoruso are less explicit, almost using the girlboss mantra to justify the exploitation of low-paid garment workers in pursuit of their own success at the head of fast fashion juggernauts PrettyLittle Thing and Nasty Gal.